Decker School of Nursing Undergraduate Student Handbook

 Application for State Board and NCLEX-RN Exam

 After degree conferral, students are eligible to take the NCLEX-RN examination for licensure in New York state or any other state.
 The Decker School of Nursing will certify students as eligible to take the examination upon completion of the program.
-Students will need to obtain appropriate application materials from the state in which first licensure is sought and complete materials as directed.
+Students will need to obtain appropriate application materials from the state where they seek first licensure and complete those materials as directed.

 The dean's signature, University seal and notary public witness to the applicant's signature are often required.
-Some states require an official transcript to be forwarded as part of the application, which the student must request from the Binghamton University Student Records Office
+Some states require an official transcript be forwarded as part of the application, which the student must request from the Binghamton University Student Records Office.

 Computer adaptive testing (CAT) for the NCLEX-RN examinations are administered on a continuous basis year-round.
-There are no filing deadlines and candidates are able to schedule their own examination date after meeting degree requirements and eligibility requirements in the state in which they plan to be licensed.
+There are no filing deadlines, and candidates may schedule their own examination date after meeting degree and eligibility requirements in the state where they plan to be licensed.
 During the final semester in the program, seniors are provided with information about the NCLEX-RN examination and the application for licensure process.

 Career and Internship Assistance